Cyxtera Technologies Inc. (CYXT) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for CYXT is $3.00, which is $2.69 above the current market price.
-The public float for CYXT is 133.01M, and currently, shorts hold a 2.99% of that float.
-The average trading volume for CYXT on April 06, 2023 was 794.47K shares.
+The average price estimated by analysts for CYXT is $3.00, which is $2.63 above than the current price.
+The public float for CYXT is 133.01M, and at present, short sellers hold a 2.99% of that float.
+The average trading volume of CYXT on April 12, 2023 was 917.96K shares.

 CYXT’s Market Performance